Impressions of Iceland Revisited

 This week it’s been two years since I was in Iceland, together with travel companion A; I wrote this blog post about it back then.
 It was great to see our beloved Reykjavik again but frankly speaking: the weather could have been better.
 Especially on the first days of the trip, our equipment and mood were severely tested by lashing winds and prolonged rainfall at temperatures just above freezing.

 In other words, the conditions were not ideal for photography.
 But Iceland, in only slightly better circumstances, is so photogenic: colorful towns, picturesque harbors, rugged landscapes.
 Volcanoes, geysers, glaciers.
 Fjords, mountains, lava fields.
 Spectacular waterfalls, wild brooks, boiling puddles of mud.
 Lighthouses, churches, turf huts.

 The weather also did not really facilitate the setting up of a stool and an easel to paint all that beauty.
 Fortunately, these days you can also do that afterwards.
-I already made a series of impressionistic “paintifications” in Photoshop based on photos taken during previous trips to Iceland.
+I had already made a series of impressionistic “paintifications” in Photoshop: digital art based on photos taken during previous trips to Iceland.
 The dark months of the second lockdown in the Netherlands were a good reason to also give that treatment to the photo material of 2019.

 Filters, textures, relief

 Photoshop is packed with filters that can turn a photo into a watercolor or charcoal sketch in a matter of seconds.
 But that’s not art… In most cases, those results are just a bit too simple to please the eye on a permanent basis.
 But by overlaying a number of those filters, combining them with paper, canvas and / or grunge textures, and applying a suggestion of relief or emboss, you can certainly create beautiful images.
 Impressions with many shades of color and a certain playfulness, roughness and coincidence.